SeaOptative/IMDB_database/first_set_of_queries/4_questions.md

 Here is the sample result showing the first name, last name, and ID of all directors who directed at least one movie in a leap year.
 ![sample result](./screenshots/question2.png)

-We can decide to take it a step further and find the names of the movies they directed.
+We can take it a step further and find the names of the movies they directed.

 ```
 SELECT DISTINCT --the DISTINCT function ensures that each director only show up once, even if they directed multiple movie in leap years.